Ultimate Manilow

-Ultimate Manilow is a compilation of the greatest hits of Barry Manilow.
+Ultimate Manilow is a greatest hits album by Barry Manilow, released in 2002.
 Nearly every top 20 hit is included in this collection.
 This compilation is best known for setting the stage for a comeback for Manilow, as it debuted at No. 3 on the charts.
 While on a six-week tour to promote his latest album Here at the Mayflower, Manilow immediately extended it to a six-month tour.
 At the time Ultimate Manilow was released, no other compilations of Manilow's music were in print.

 Ultimate Manilow, with a slightly different track listing (but with the same number of tracks), was also issued in the United Kingdom in 2004, charting first in March of that year.